 - Permitted in residential or mixed-use zoning districts (check the City's Zoning Map to verify zoning for a specific property)

-- The ADU must be subordinate in size to the main home (50% of the finished floor area of the principal dwelling, or less)
+- The ADU must be subordinate in size to the main home (50% or less of the finished floor area of the principal dwelling)

 - One additional off-street parking space needs to be provided for the ADU

 - The property owner must occupy either the principal or accessory dwelling unit and they cannot be leased or rented for tenancies of less than 30 days.

 - Mobile homes, recreational vehicles (RVs), tiny homes built on trailers, and travel trailers cannot be used as ADUs.

 - The Site Plan Waiver process is typically used to review and approve requests for ADUs

 - Building permits are required to construct ADUs